-Milwaukee is one of very few cities in the country to demolish a freeway to connect neighborhoods and open valuable land for development.
-The land was once the Park East Freeway, a mile-long spur that was built as part of a larger plan to encircle the downtown business district with expressways.
+Milwaukee is one of very few cities in the country to demolish an elevated freeway for the benefit of surrounding neighborhoods and to create new valuable land for development.
+The land was once the Park East Freeway, a mile-long spur that was built as part of a larger plan to encircle the Downtown business district with expressways.

 The freeway project, however, was never completed due in part to opposition from neighborhood groups and businesses.

 Though the land east of the spur had been cleared for the right-of-way needed to continue the Park East Freeway, it remained undeveloped until the state removed its designation as a transportation corridor.
 This led to the creation of the East Pointe Neighborhood, a community of shops, townhouses, condominiums and rental properties, part of a revival of residential construction in Downtown Milwaukee.